 Can your dentist charge more than allowed by the contracted amount shown on the Explanation of Benefits (EOB) statement issued by your insurance company?

 Providers that are in-network with PPO or EPO plans agree to accept the allowed amount as payment in full.
-However, they can still balance bill you for uncovered services, copayments, deductible, and more.
+However, they can still balance bill you for uncovered services, copayments, deductibles, and more.

-On the other hand, out-of-network providers can charge whatever they want because the insurance contract does not bound them.
+On the other hand, out-of-network providers can charge whatever they want because the insurance contract does not bind them.
 Learn the right questions to ask before booking an appointment and avoid paying extra.

 Also, be aware that some plans types do not constrain dental pricing.

 Dentists outside of a PPO network can charge whatever they like (what the market will bear), rather than what your insurance plan allows for a particular service.
 There is no contracted amount because the provider did not reach a binding legal agreement with your insurance company to “accept” that figure as payment in full.

 - Finding dentists that accept Medicaid requires a few extra steps and critical considerations.

 - Finding dentists that take Medicare involves yet another strategy for necessary care

 Also, your dental might plan might not be a PPO and could have a design that does not feature contract rates.
 Then, your dentist might “accept” your insurance, but that does not equal being in-network.